-- Push back the protection caps of the handlebar controls to allow any water that has penetrated to evaporate. - After the motorcycle has cooled off, lubricate all moving parts and bearings. - Treat bare metal parts (except for brake discs and exhaust system) with corrosion inhibitor.
+- Push back the protection caps of the handlebar controls to allow any water that has penetrated to evaporate. - After the motorcycle has cooled down, lubricate all moving parts and pivot points. - Treat bare metal (except for brake discs and the exhaust system) with a corrosion inhibitor.